-Jamie Griffiths is an interdisciplinary conceptual artist, film director and performer working with cameras, sound, live performance and gallery installations.
-Jamie designs experimental performance tools and new media environments, as she digs into humanity's failings and triumphs, employing processes of autobiographical transparency and cultural confrontations.
+Jamie Griffiths is an interdisciplinary conceptual artist, film director & performer working with cameras, sound, live performance and gallery installations.
+Jamie designs experimental performance tools & digital environments, as she digs into humanity's failings and triumphs, employing processes of autobiographical transparency and cultural confrontations.

-jamie’s photographic & performance works have exhibited internationally since 1992.
-Photographic portraits in outsider cultures of the 1990’s in San Francisco & Vancouver morphed into experiments with photo-therapy technique, working over extended periods of time on projects with people living in struggle.
+Jamie’s photographic & performance works have exhibited internationally since 1992.
+Photographic portraits in outsider cultures of the 1990’s in San Francisco & Vancouver morphed into experiments with photo-therapy technique, working over extended periods of time on projects with people living in struggle living in struggle.
 Jamie's photographs have been published in 17 countries and exhibited in New York, San Francisco, Seattle, Paris, London, Vancouver and Toronto.